bmfores/nhsa-parentgauge/README.md

 MIT License

-Copyright (c) 2023 National Head Start Association
+Copyright (c) 2023 Bryan Michael Fores

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal